 Table 11.3 summarises the distribution of co-ethnic density at the MSOA level by ethnic group among the Citizenship Survey sample.
 Caribbean respondents were the least concentrated, with only 4.5% of their population living in areas of 20+% co-ethnic density.
 Indian people, in contrast, were the most concentrated, with over 45% of respondents living in areas of 20+% co-ethnic density.
 Caribbean, African and Bangladeshi respondents had around 50% of their population in areas with less than 10% co-ethnic density.
-It is also evident from Table 11.3 that Caribbean and African respondents lived in areas of 40+% density) compared with South Asian respondents (around 50 to 60% in areas of 40+% density).
+It is also evident from Table 11.3 that Caribbean and African respondents lived in areas with lower overall ethnic minority density (around 40% of respondents in areas of 40+% density) compared with South Asian respondents (around 50 to 60% in areas of 40+% density).
 For all ethnic groups, perceived and measured co-ethnic densities were positively correlated, although ethnic minority participants tended to overestimate the proportion of co-ethnics in their area (Stafford et al., 2009).